ghalliday553/Arbitrary_Precision_Integer_Library/README.txt

 "INVALID OPERATION" message.

 Notes:
-- All bitwise operations will be equivalent to that of a twos-compliment system.
+- All bitwise operations will be equivalent to that of a two's-compliment system.
 - All logical operators will produce either a value of "1" or "0".